Enterprise AI Governance Structure: Roles and Responsibilities

 Stage 1: Informal governance.
 AI is managed by the team that deployed it.
 Monitoring is ad hoc.
 Vendor communications are handled by whoever is most engaged.
 There is no formal escalation path.
 This is appropriate for a limited pilot with low operational consequence.
 It is not appropriate for a production deployment that affects business decisions or regulatory compliance.

 Stage 2: Defined oversight.
 Governance responsibilities are assigned to named roles, even if part-time.
 A monitoring schedule exists and runs.
 Vendor communications are managed through a defined process.
 Escalation paths are documented.
-Most organisations should be at this stage before their first production AI deployment.
+Many organisations aim to reach this stage before their first production AI deployment.

 Stage 3: Structured governance programme.
 Operational governance is resourced as a standing function.
 Technical governance runs scheduled evaluation against maintained baselines.
 Domain governance accountability is embedded in business unit leadership structures.
 Procurement governance operates through a defined vendor management process.
 Executive oversight receives regular, structured reporting.
 This stage is appropriate for organisations with multiple AI deployments, high-consequence use cases, or significant regulatory exposure.

-The transition between stages should be planned, not reactive.
+The transition between stages is more effectively managed when planned rather than reactive.
 Organisations that move from Stage 1 to Stage 3 in response to a governance incident pay substantially more for the transition than those that plan it as part of their AI deployment roadmap.

 Designing the Operating Model Before Deployment

-The governance operating model should be designed before the AI goes live, not assembled after it does.
+The governance operating model is most effectively designed before the AI goes live, not assembled after it does.

 This is not a counsel of perfection.
 It is a practical observation: the decisions that are hardest to make under operational pressure, including who is accountable for what, what escalation paths exist, and how vendor governance integrates with internal monitoring, are easiest to make before any of those pressures exist.

-The enterprise AI governance framework defines the governance domains that must be addressed.
+The enterprise AI governance framework defines the governance domains that are commonly addressed.
 The operating model determines who addresses them.
-Both are required for governance to function.
+Both are involved in making governance function in practice.
 A framework without an operating model is a document.
 An operating model without a framework has accountability but no direction.

-Governance structure should also be reflected in the enterprise AI business case.
-The cost of the governance function, including internal labour for operational governance, technical monitoring capability, and vendor governance activities, is a real cost that should be reflected in the business case.
+Governance structure is commonly reflected in the enterprise AI business case.
+The cost of the governance function, including internal labour for operational governance, technical monitoring capability, and vendor governance activities, is a real cost that the business case commonly accounts for.
 Organisations that build the governance operating model before the business case is finalised have the information they need to cost it accurately.

 The organisations that govern enterprise AI effectively are not those with the most sophisticated governance frameworks.
 They are those where governance is owned by named people who have the authority, the access, and the accountability to make it run.

-This article provides general commercial and procurement commentary only and does not constitute legal, regulatory, financial, or professional advice.
-Organisations should seek appropriate professional advice specific to their circumstances.
+This article provides general commercial and procurement commentary only and does not constitute legal, financial, or professional advice.